 All horses competing in the Thoroughbred Makeover will pass an Arrival Exam certifying that they are in good condition to participate in the event.
-Note that ALL horses in Thoroughbred Makeover stabling/affiliated with the event are subject to the health documentation and vaccination requirements; this includes non-competing horses and Adoption Barn horses.
+Note that ALL horses in Thoroughbred Makeover stabling/affiliated with the event are subject to the health documentation and vaccination requirements; this includes non-competing horses.
 Detailed information about the Arrival Exam procedure can be found in the Competition Policies section.